mindfulent/justbreathe-docs/project-styling.md

 ## Project Overview and Instructions

-This implementation project has two main objectives:
+This implementation project has three main objectives:
 1. Standardize the visual design across all 51 components and pages while preserving existing functionality
 2. Ensure comprehensive accessibility compliance and testing for all components
+3. Implement automated testing coverage for styling and accessibility features

 For each file:
 - Implement the defined color palette using Tailwind classes and CSS variables